 First Republic Bank CD Rates + Account Details

 To view First Republic Bank’s current CD rates on their website, you’ll have to use their “Rate Finder” tool.
-This tool requires you to specify your region before populating a list of their going CD rates.
-We’ve run this scenario for all available regions, however, and found rates to be static across the board.
+This tool requires you to enter your state/region before it shows you current CD rates.